AMRC-FactoryPlus/amrc-connectivity-stack/README.md

 ```

 ### Configure DNS and TLS
-This Chart creates a load balancer on your Kubernetes cluster that exposes all services at various subdomain.
+This Chart creates a load balancer on your Kubernetes cluster that exposes all services at various subdomains.
 Please ensure that you have a wildcard DNS entry configured to direct all `*.<baseURL>` requests to your Kubernetes cluster.

 If you have enabled `acs.secure` then you must also create a TLS secret on the cluster in the `default` namespace with the same name as the value specified in `acs.tlsSecretName`.